 The Compliance Officer issues a certification every January 30th on the extent of the Company's compliance with the CG Manual for the completed year.
 When the said certification is filed with SEC, the Company's President countersigns the same.
 This practice has been discontinued pursuant to SEC Memorandum Circular No. 5, Series of 2013.
-This Annual Corporate Governance Report shall take the place of the said certification.
+This Annual Corporate Governance Report (ACGR) shall take the place of the said certification.
+For 2015, the Consolidated Changes to the Company's ACGR for 2015 was attached to the Company's SEC Form 17-A filed with the SEC on April 14, 2016.